bytedance/1d-tokenizer/README_MaskGen.md

 ```

 ## Training Preparation
 We use [webdataset](https://github.com/webdataset/webdataset) format for data loading.
 To begin with, it is needed to convert the dataset into webdataset format.
-An example script to convert ImageNet to wds format is provided [here](./data/convert_imagenet_to_wds.py).

 ## Training
 We provide example commands to train TA-TiTok as follows: